Managing multi-regional and multi-lingual sites

 If you want flexibility, an open source platform would be the best option.
 Open source code is freely available to anyone, which means you’ll have the flexibility to make modifications within a constantly-evolving solution.

-Drupal is a brilliant example of an open source platform, containing language tools to help managers of multilingual sites.
+Drupal is a brilliant example of an open source platform, containing language tools to help multilingual site managers.
 There’s a list of one hundred languages that you can use to translate your content into, making the language transition easier than ever.
-Wishdesk has covered the main multilingual benefits of Drupal 8, which may help you to decide if it’s the right platform for you.

 For MHR Global, we used Drupal to build a consolidated multi-regional site.
 Drupal’s flexibility and high-performance allowed our developers to create a versatile, integration-ready solution for a global brand.

 If you’re looking for less flexibility and customisation, but want to get your site up and running as soon as possible, Wordpress could be right for you.
 Translations can be handled through plugins, such as WPML, and multiple sites can be managed under one core.
 This, along with the SEO-friendly nature of WordPress, makes it a great choice for anyone looking to quickly create a multilingual site.
 When choosing a platform, be sure to discuss the merits of each option against your requirements for both the short and long term.

 In order to account for future growth, it’s important to review potential additional languages or regions, integrations such as marketing or lead generation tools and voice search capabilities.